-Ways to Use a Home Equity Credit Line in Retirement
+How to Use a Home Equity Line of Credit (HELOC) in Retirement

-When planning for retirement, many people put together a basic budget and forget about expenses like buying cars, as such things may only occur every five or ten years.
-If most of your money is held inside retirement accounts like IRAs and 401(k)s, then each time you take a withdrawal, that amount will be included as taxable income on your tax return that calendar year.
+When planning for retirement, many people put together a basic budget and forget about expenses like buying cars or other things that may only occur every five or 10 years.
+If most of your money is held inside retirement accounts like IRAs and 401(k)s, then each time you make a withdrawal, that amount will be included as taxable income on your tax return that calendar year.

 Alternative Source of Cash in Down Market

 Managing money for retirement is quite different than managing money while you are in the accumulation years.
 Once you are taking regular withdrawals, a down market can have a more severe impact on you.
 In technical terms, this is referred to as “sequence risk.”